apache/druid-website-src/community/index.md

 when sending in pull requests.
 This will help review proceed as quickly as possible.

-For code contributions, we require that you agree to a Contributor License Agreement (CLA) before we can accept your code.
-You can find our CLA on and sign it directly on our [CLA page](/community/cla.html)

 ### Committers

 Committers are collectively responsible for Druid's technical management.
 This involves